-Migratory fish are blocked below the Bay Area Rapid Transit weir, a barrier to fish migration in the Alameda Creek flood control channel in Fremont.
-Alameda Creek Alliance volunteers and an East Bay Regional Park District fisheries biologist captured the steelhead and moved them upstream to suitable habitat, operating under state and federal permits.

-Photos and video of the fish and the rescue are available at www.alamedacreek.org.
+Migratory fish are currently blocked below the BART weir, a barrier to fish migration in the Alameda Creek flood control channel in Fremont.
+Alameda Creek Alliance volunteers and an East Bay Regional Park District Fisheries Biologist captured the steelhead and moved them upstream to suitable habitat, operating under state and federal permits.
+Photos and video of the fish and the rescue will be available on the ACA web site, at www.alamedacreek.org.

-Steelhead trout were listed as a federally threatened species in 1997 and the Alameda Creek Alliance has been advocating since then for dam removals and construction of fish ladders to allow migratory fish to reach spawning habitat farther upstream.

-There are now 12 local, state and federal agencies cooperating on fish passage projects in Alameda Creek, including dam removals and construction of fish ladders and fish screens.
+Steelhead trout were listed as a federally threatened species in 1997 and the Alameda Creek Alliance has been advocating since then for dam removals and construction of fish ladders to allow migratory fish to reach spawning habitat further upstream.
+There are now 12 local, state, and federal agencies cooperating on fish passage projects in Alameda Creek, including dam removals and construction of fish ladders and fish screens.
 The projects will allow adult steelhead, currently blocked by barriers in the lower creek, to access up to 15 miles of spawning and rearing habitat in and above Sunol Regional Wilderness.